 Keratokampos

 The village consists of tavernas, cafes and rooms to rent along the seafront, and there is also a small harbor for fishing boats.
 Just next to the harbor you will find a small sandy beach called Kastri.
 The large beach starts at the village east - strip of large pebbles, sand and low-grown trees, known as Keratokampos or Monobouka beach.
-This beach stretches for more than one kilometer and meets Armenopetra beach, as both are partially divided by a piece of rock but yet there is enough space in front of the rock to reach Armenopetra without wetting your feet.
+This beach spans for more than one kilometer and meets Armenopetra beach, as both are partially divided by a piece of rock but yet there is enough space in front of the rock to reach Armenopetra without wetting your feet.
 None of the beaches is organized, and the sea bottom is rocky around the shore, except for Kastri.
 Another beach with sand and pebbles and relatively shallow water in the area is Skouros, west of Kastri.

 Photos